 Brandings Shares their Top 6 Tips for a Catchy Business Name

-You know one when you see one, they’re the company names or product names that you remember and just stand head and shoulders above the others within their industry.
+You know one when you see one!
+These are the company names or product names that you remember.
+They’re also the ones that stand head and shoulders above the others within their industry.

-They’re also the company names that clients remember when they’re standing in an isle at a grocery store deciding on a project, or the one that comes to a clients mind when they need a specific service, in the end, catchy company names are the ones that get remembered.
+Additionally these are the company names that clients remember when they’re standing in an isle at a grocery store.
+Or the ones that comes to a clients mind when they need a specific service.
+In the end, catchy company names are the ones that get remembered.

 With that in mind, recently we’ve gather together the Brandings Brand Development Team and had them sit down and put together some ideas or concepts that separates an average company name from a catchy company name.

 Before we get to the top 6 tips for developing a catchy company name let me just start with a bit of a disclaimer.
-While we can technically give you all the aspects that go into a catchy name, that doesn’t mean a name which follows all the rules and fits the criteria will therefor be a catchy name and vice versa.
-It’s kind of like what makes a Hollywood Superstar, you either have it or you don’t.
+While we can technically give you all the aspects that go into a catchy name, that doesn’t mean a name will follow all the rules.
+Just because it follows all the “rules” and fits the criteria will therefor be a catchy name and vice versa.
+It’s kind of like what makes a Hollywood Superstar, you either have “it” or you don’t.